Sanic/gz_sim-ss14_project/README.md

 Please ensure, that only one cpp file in this directoy has a main method.
 Otherwise you will get errors during compile time.

 ### Version
-This project has been compiled and tested against 1.9.5
+This project has been compiled and tested against 1.9.5.
+We used the gazebo that has been shipped with ROS Hydro.